Electronic Funds Transfer (EFT)

 Sacramento, CA 94280-0001

-The ACH Credit method allows you to make a payment by instructing your bank to debit your bank account and transfer those funds to the state’s bank account.
-You do not have to complete an Electronic Funds Transfer (EFT) State Data Collector Program – Vendor (Third Party) New Enrollment Request Form (DE 26) to use this method.
+Using ACH Credit allows you to make a payment by instructing your bank to debit your bank account and transfer those funds to the State’s bank account.
+You do not have to complete an Electronic Funds Transfer (EFT) State Data Collector Program – Vendor (Third Party) New Enrollment Request Form (DE 26) (PDF) to use this method.

-In order to report your DE 88 payment correctly, your bank must originate your payment using the approved National Automated Clearing House Association (NACHA) CCD+TXP Addenda record format.
-You need to provide your bank with an Information for Your Bank (DE 532).
-The DE 532 provides your bank with specific instructions on how to transmit your DE 88 payment to the EDD.
+To report your DE 88 payment correctly, your bank must make your payment using the approved National Automated Clearing House Association (NACHA) CCD+TXP Addenda record format.
+Submit the Information for Your Bank (DE 532) (PDF) to your bank.
+The DE 532 gives your bank specific instructions on how to transmit your DE 88 payment to us.

-To ensure your payment is applied correctly to your employer payroll tax account, be sure to provide the following payment details to your bank:
+To make sure your payment is applied correctly to your employer payroll tax account, be sure to give the following payment details to your bank: